 “I think Monta Vista is kind of restricting,” Tam said.
 “Going into junior year, I was thinking, ‘I’m going to have to do five APs and study and do this and do that.’
 But being at Middle College is much more freeing for me.
 There’s a similar amount of coursework, but I’m able to choose the classes that I want and do the stuff that I want.”

 Senior Erin Handelsman, who attended Middle College her junior year and currently attends MVHS, joined middle college both for a new experience and because of memories she had of it in the past.
-Her older sister, who used to go to middle college, would take her along to Friday Middle College movie days, and the sense of community she saw there pushed her to try middle college once she was a junior.
+Her older sister, who used to go to Middle College, would take her along to Friday Middle College movie days, and the sense of community she saw there pushed her to try middle college once she was a junior.
 However, Handelsman found that the classes were the highlight of her time there.

 “I love the De Anza classes, they’re excellent,” Handelsman said.
 “The professors are so nice and caring, and they want to teach you.
 It’s not that they have to, it’s that they want to be there and they want to help you succeed.”

-Middle College teacher and advisor Sean Morrison agrees that students seem to enjoy the new experience.
+Middle College teacher and adviser Sean Morrison agrees that students seem to enjoy the new experience.
 As a social science teacher for 12th graders, he only meets with his students three hours each day and, although he is there to support students navigating the college experience, he tries to stay in the background.

 “From what I’ve seen, students have really enjoyed the transition,” Morrison said.
 “There’s a lot of autonomy and a lot of freedom out here, and students are only with us for three hours of the day.
 Students, I think, really enjoy the freedom that they have to navigate the college system on their own.”